 An ESS Supplicant’s SME shall insert the RSNE it sent in its (Re)Association Request frame, and shall insert the RSNXE it sent in its (Re)Association Request frame if the RSNXE is present in the (Re)Association Request frame it sent.
 The RSNE and the RSNXE are included as transmitted in the Management frame.
 On receipt of message 2, the Authenticator’s SME shall validate the selected security configuration against the RSNE received in the (Re)Association Request frame, and shall validate the RSNXE included in message 2 against the RSNXE received in the (Re)Association Request frame from the Supplicant.

 An IBSS Supplicant’s SME shall insert an RSNE containing a selected pairwise cipher suite.
-The Authenticator’s SME shall validate that the pairwise cipher suite selected is one of its configured cipher suites and that the group cipher suite and AKM are consistent.
+The Authenticator’s SME shall validate that the pairwise cipher suite selected is one of its configured cipher suites and that the group data cipher suite, group management cipher suite (if present), and AKM are consistent.

 (…existing texts….)

 Instruction to TGme Editor: Update REVme D3.0 12.7.3 as shown below (track change on).